Ali-Git/quizcontest/README.md

 # quizcontest
-Spring Boot Quiz Competition Web Api
+Spring Boot Quiz Competition Web Api to manipulate the Questions and Participants from SQL Server